Skip to content

 Task:

-On the cluster, in the folder day1, create a new folder mouseMT and enter it.
+On the server, create a new folder mouseMT and enter it.

 mkdir mouseMT